-The above three are 'normal-sized' handbags and will carry pretty much anything you need.
+The above three are 'normal-sized' travel shoulder bags and will carry pretty much anything you need.

 BUT — you may need something smaller.
 If you're flying within Europe or on a discount airline, you may find you're only allowed a single carry-on, handbag included.

 The solution is a small travel handbag: you can slip it into your carry-on if you're not allowed a second bag on the flight.
-Your best purse for travel may well be one of these!
+Your best small travel purse may well be one of these!

 Buy from Amazon

-If on the other hand you are a bag person, here are a few simple questions you should ask yourself before you buy:
+If on the other hand you are a handbag person, here are a few simple questions you should ask yourself before you buy:

 Answering these questions will help you choose.

-If you travel often, don't skimp on expense.
-You're better off paying more now than buying something that will unravel in the middle of nowhere - and that you'll have to replace.
+And if you travel often, don't skimp on expense.
+You're better off investing in the best purse for travel now rather than buying something that will unravel in the middle of nowhere — and that you'll have to replace.

-Other than choosing the right model, the most important issue you'll have to deal with is probably security.
+Other than deciding on the best handbag for travel, the most important issue you'll have to deal with is probably security.

 1. Don't wear flashy brand name labels on your bag: they make it that much more attractive to steal.